Skip to main content

 Final input will be presented to UNICEF during July-September 2021 and the results will be analyzed by researchers at Lund University, with findings included in future curricula.

-During the fall 2021, findings and outcomes will be presented at national and global events.
+During the fall of 2021, findings and outcomes will be presented at national and global events.

 Facts